CSS Forums Saturday, May 25, 2013

 34th Commons

-CSP Medal: Awarded to those Members of the forum who are serving CSP Officers - Issue reason: selected n css 2005,pakistan merit #70,NWFP 7Medal of Appreciation: Medal of Appreciation - Issue reason:
+CSP Medal: Awarded to those Members of the forum who are serving CSP Officers - Issue reason: selected n css 2005,pakistan merit #70,NWFP 7Medal of Appreciation: Awarded to appreciate member's contribution on forum.
+(Academic and professional achievements do not make you eligible for this medal) - Issue reason:

 Join Date: Apr 2005